Tom's Guide Verdict

 The Peloton Bike has become a must-have for one big reason: Its live classes have been a way to replicate the experience of in-person spin classes while maintaining a healthy social distance.
 But even pre- and (we assume) post-pandemic, these classes are what have separated Peloton from the rest of the best exercise bikes.

-At $1,895 — plus $39 a month for a subscription — the Peloton Bike is higher in price than most stationary bikes, but there is nothing like it..
+At $1,445 — plus $39 a month for a subscription — the Peloton Bike is higher in price than most stationary bikes, but there is nothing like it..
 Peloton is the at home version of going to a cycling studio minus being in a crowded room filled with others and requires less time for your workout since you do not have to travel to and from the gym.
+Read our Peloton Bike review to find out more

 Peloton Bike review: Price and accessories